RuiyangJu/KCR-Post-Processing/zero_shot/Llama3-Youko-8B-Instruct/README.md

 ## Error Type Summary

+### Analysis basis

+The categories below are based on a three-way comparison among Input, Pred, and GT.
+Input is treated as the noisy OCR/string source, Pred as the model's correction attempt, and GT as the target diplomatic transcription.
+Therefore, an error is classified by how Pred changes, copies, omits, reorders, or modernizes the Input relative to GT, not by Pred-GT distance alone.

 ### 1. Modernization and explanatory rewriting

-The most distinctive failure mode is that the model often rewrites the source into modern or explanatory Japanese instead of preserving a faithful transcription.
+The most distinctive failure mode is that the model often rewrites the source from Input into modern or explanatory Japanese instead of preserving a faithful transcription.
 This appears in `100241706_00020_1`, `100241706_00028_1`, `100249376_00017_2`, `100249376_00018_1`, `100249476_00007_2`, `200022050_00006_1`, and `200022050_00010_2`.
 Pred frequently adds punctuation,